truzo/tomango-2018/site/content/web-developer.md

 - Understanding of Git
 - Experience managing web servers and hosting infrastructure
 - Experience of working in a creative agency
-- Understanding of UX patterns, SEO and web best-practises
+- Understanding of UX patterns, technical SEO and web best-practices
 - Knowledge of REST APIs

 ## We’re looking for someone with the following personality traits